eabeil/su26-Team8/docs/PetPalSRS.md

   ```

 - **US‑2 — Creating Pet profile**
-  _Story:_ As a customer, I want to create a profile for my pet with all of their information, so providers could have an understanding of their needs.
+  _Story:_ As a customer, I want to create a profile for my pet with all of their information and existing pet profiles, so providers could have an understanding of their needs.
   _Acceptance:_
   ```gherkin
   Scenario: Successfully creating a new pet profile